This article describes the Datto Cloud Continuity for PCs Rapid Rollback process for disaster recovery.

 - USB stick that is at least 8 GB

-- DTC Rapid Rollback is only available for 64-bit Windows 7 and Windows 10 operating systems.
+- Cloud Continuity Rapid Rollback is only available for 64-bit Windows 7 and Windows 10 operating systems.

 - This process will only restore the OS volume.

-- Before performing a restore, disable the Windows 10 Fast Startup feature and shut the target machine down gracefully.
+- Before performing a restore, disable the Windows 10 Fast Startup feature (external link) and shut the target machine down gracefully.
 Attempting a restore on a protected machine that has not been gracefully shut down can result in a failed restore attempt and potential loss of data.

-- Any new data created on the protected machine since the last backup will be reverted by the restore process.
+- Any new data created on the protected machine since the restore process will revert the last backup.

 - A restore operation cannot be stopped or undone once started.
 Interrupting the process could leave the target hardware in a non-bootable state.